bergren2/ghost-local/README.md

     $ npm install
     $ gulp
-    $ cd ghost
-    $ npm install

 ## Development

-While in the `ghost` directory, fire up
+Fire up

     $ npm start

-and then check out the site at [localhost:2368](http://localhost:2368)
+and then check out the site at [localhost:2368](http://localhost:2368).

 ## Upgrading Ghost versions

 To upgrade Ghost, just change the version used in `gulpfile.js` and rerun `gulp`.
 If you need additional help, the best place to start is [Ghost's own documentation](http://support.ghost.org/how-to-upgrade/).

+## Troubleshooting

+If Node complains about using the wrong version for installing Ghost, make sure you run `nvm install` so that the correct version of Node is both installed and used.

 ## License